One of my friends at university used to smoke weed enough that he had a regular dealer who he liked to refer to as “my guy”.

 Muslims think that the stakes are much higher: if we die with more good deeds than bad on our balance sheet, we will be rewarded in Paradise.
 If not, we will find ourselves in Hell.

-(I will write something longer about Paradise and Hell when I have a lot more time, because they are not quite what they seem).
+(I will write something longer about Paradise and Hell when I have a lot more time, because I don’t think they are quite what they seem).

 When it comes to my friend’s dealer, I suspect that in his heart he knew that what he was doing was wrong.
-But I can imagine that the lure of money was just too strong for him: he must have been making a couple of thousand pounds a week – and least that’s what my friend said – and from the sounds of it, he seemed like someone who would struggle to earn a even a quarter of that by doing an honest 9 to 5.
+But I can imagine that the lure of money was just too strong for him: he must have been making a couple of thousand pounds a week – and least that’s what my friend thought – and from the sounds of it, he seemed like the kind of person who would struggle to earn a fraction of that doing an honest 9 to 5.

 By the rules of his religion he should have stopped dealing, but by the rules of modern Britain, dealing was probably the only thing that made sense to him.